Phd position in Biology / Biochemistry / Molecular Medicine

 The Vascular Research Centre offers a well-equipped working environment where talented, ambitious, self-motivated students will find an ideal environment to develop and pursue their personal scientific ideas.
 The PhD student will become a member of the graduate schools of Frankfurt University.

-Candidates should hold a master degree in biology, bioinformatics or a related field with experience in molecular biology techniques.
+Candidates should hold a master’s degree in biology, or a related field with experience in molecular biology techniques.
 Applicants coming from abroad are also encouraged to apply.
 While knowledge of the German language is not mandatory, excellent written and spoken English skills are required.

-Please submit your application containing C.V., photo, short description of research experience and interests, and references by email with reference to email@example.com
+Please submit your application containing C.V., photo, short description of research-experience and interests, and references by email to firstname.lastname@example.org

-While applying for the job please refer to jobvector and use the following reference number: JoVe05-01e/2016
+While applying for the job please refer to jobvector and use the following reference number: JoVe05-02e/2016

 Vascular Research Centre